akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 In that breath, the king laughed heartily: a great, genuine sound that startled even him.
 The court, hearing it, exchanged uncertain glances before daring to chuckle along.

-“Well!
-At last a lively hunt!”
+‘Well!
+At last a lively hunt!‘

 He lunged and caught the goose just as it snapped at the clerk’s rear end.

 At the sound of Goosie’s distressed squawking, Beatrice burst into the hall, long hair flying and uncovered.

-“Please don’t hurt Goosie!”
+‘Please don’t hurt Goosie!‘

 The King blinked.

-“Your goose?”
+‘Your goose?‘

 Laughter and confused commentary rippled through the hall, settling finally into unease.

-A serving woman muttered the old saying: “Sooth, a goose may wander where a king must stop.”
+A serving woman muttered the old saying: ‘Sooth, a goose may wander where a king must stop.‘

-Sir Guy, emboldened by the court’s uncertain laughter, called out: “This Saxon girl needs a lesson her father’s hall could not teach!”
+Sir Guy, emboldened by the court’s uncertain laughter, called out: ‘This Saxon girl needs a lesson her father’s hall could not teach!‘

 Beatrice suddenly remembered whose hall she had entered.
 Her heart hammered against her ribs like a trapped bird.
 She instinctively flung up both hands, unadorned palms outward in the ancient sign of a peaceful traveller.